adrey1975/Landing-Page/README.md

 readily accessible to potential employers.

 # Photos_used
-Photo by Ushindi Namegabe from Pexels
+Photo by Max Avans from Pexels